 NUJ demands justice for murdered journalist

-The National Union of Journalists (NUJ) in the UK and Ireland has accused the British and Irish government of turning a blind eye to the failure of the Police Service of Northern Ireland (PSNI) to secure a conviction for the murder of journalist Martin O’Hagan.
+The NUJ has accused the British and Irish government of turning a blind eye to the failure of the Police Service of Northern Ireland (PSNI) to secure a conviction for the murder of journalist Martin O'Hagan.

-In a joint statement marking the 19th anniversary of the murder of the Sunday World journalist, Michelle Stanistreet NUJ general secretary and Séamus Dooley assistant general secretary called on the British prime minister Boris Johnson and taoiseach Michéal Martin to support the union’s demand for an independent, international investigation into the killing.
+In a joint statement marking the 19th anniversary of the murder of the Sunday World journalist, Michelle Stanistreet, NUJ general secretary, and Séamus Dooley, assistant general secretary, called on Prime Minister Boris Johnson and Taoiseach Micheál Martin to support the union's demand for an independent, international investigation into the killing.

 The NUJ statement said:

 "The two governments can no longer turn a blind eye to the failure of the policing authorities to properly investigate and bring to justice those responsible for the murder of Martin O'Hagan.